tum-pbs/pbdl-book/physgrad.md

 In the following we will question some fundamental aspects of the formulations so far, namely the update step computed via gradients.
 To re-cap, the approaches explained in the previous chapters either dealt with purely _supervised_ training, integrated the physical model as a _physical loss term_ or included it via _differentiable physics_ (DP) operators embedded into the training graph.
-For supervised training with data from physical simulations standard procedure apply.
 The latter two methods are more relevant in the context of this book.
 They share similarities, but in the loss term case, the physics evaluations are only required at training time.
 For DP approaches, the solver itself is usually also employed at inference time, which enables an end-to-end training of NNs and numerical solvers.
 All three approaches employ _first-order_ derivatives to drive optimizations and learning processes, and the latter two also using them for the physics terms.
 This is a natural choice from a deep learning perspective, but we haven't questioned at all whether this is actually the best choice.